ckreon/shadowlink-site/_posts/2016-05-25-ransomware.md

 The best place to look for removal guides and advice is at [Bleeping Computer's Virus, Spyware, & Malware Removal Guides](http://www.bleepingcomputer.com/virus-removal/)

+*Update 05/28/2016*
+: There have also been reports of attackers merely threatening to DDoS a target network and demanding preemptive ransom to avoid being taken down.
+Check out this [CloudFlare Blog](https://blog.cloudflare.com/empty-ddos-threats-meet-the-armada-collective/) and don't be surprised if this type of scam doesn't utilize ransomware in the future.

 ##### help_decrypt

 If it turns out that you have been hit by something more sophisticated like a CryptoLocker, CryptoWall, or TeslaCrypt, a few very important differences occur compared to the scareware covered earlier: